 The PCC takes a balanced approach to executive compensation.
 Our executive compensation package is comprised of several key components which are designed to work together to provide executives with a total compensation package that is competitive with industry norms.
-For 2022, total compensation included:
+For 2023, total compensation included:

-- Annual Base Salary

-- Incentives

-- Short-Term annual incentive bonus

-- Long-Term restricted stock units, stock options and performance units

-- Benefits

-- Pension and 401(k) savings plan

-- Executive life insurance and post-retirement life insurance (grandfathered for executives serving prior to 2019 only)

-- Perquisite allowance (grandfathered for executives serving prior to 2016 only)
+- Annual Base Salary - Incentives - · Short-Term annual incentive bonus - Long-Term restricted stock units, performance cash and performance stock - Benefits - Executive retirement plan and 401(k) savings plan - Executive life insurance and post-retirement life insurance (grandfathered for executives serving prior to 2019 only) - Perquisite allowance (grandfathered for executives serving prior to 2016 only)